xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (gil)     Fix Convert for LOR files being offset by 1.
+   -- enh (keith)   Add ctrl-. and ctrl-/ save and restore position in the sequencer -- enh (keith)   Add crtl-shift 0-9 which jump to 0%-90% through the song in the sequencer -- enh (keith)   Add tags using right click on the timeline ... then use ctrl-0-9 to jump to the tags -- bug (gil)     Fix Convert for LOR files being offset by 1.
 Fixes #916.
    -- enh (dkulp)   Optimize loading of test presets to make xLights start quicker -- bug (dkulp)   Hopefully fix crash in CheckSequence if hostname doesn't resolve to local ip address